03. The Signature Studies

 A specialized immersion in the power of the monochrome frame, utilizing the specialized sensor of the Leica M11 Monochrom and legendary M-series lenses.

 The Execution: We master the "Monochrome Protocol," focusing on high-contrast environments and the structural play of shadow.
-This track is designed to sharpen your "Visual Calibration" to a professional edge.
+For practitioners transitioning to the M-System, we utilize a "Hybrid Bridge" camera (Fujifilm X-Pro3) to master rangefinder geometry before moving to pure mechanical mastery.

 “Jacob’s suggestions pushed me to change how I see the canal.
 I tend to get focused onto the details and try and draw all the bricks and either give up or end up with a detailed page that feels flat.
 Now, I am starting to see a few big shapes and tell stories, though I still catch myself wanting to add too much detail.”